cuba/MapCodableKit/README.md

 ## License

-`MapCodable` is released under the MIT license.
+`MapCodableKit` is released under the MIT license.
 [See LICENSE](https://github.com/cuba/MapCodableKit/blob/master/LICENSE) for details